T-54/T-55: T-54A and T-54B

-In the beginning of the 1950s, the personnel of the OKB-520 design bureau of the Stalin Ural Tank Factory No. 183 (Uralvagonzavod) had been changed considerably.
+At the beginning of the 1950s, the personnel of the OKB-520 design bureau of the Stalin Ural Tank Factory No. 183 (Uralvagonzavod) had been changed considerably.
 Morozov was replaced by Kolesnikow, who in turn was replaced by Leonid N. Kartsev in March 1953.
 The first decision of the new designer was to fit the 100 mm D-10T tank gun with the STP-1 "Gorizont" vertical stabilizer.
 The new tank gun received the designation D-10TG and was fitted into the T-54's turret.

 The new tank received night vision equipment for the driver and was designated T-54A (Ob'yekt 137G).
 Originally, this had a small muzzle counter-weight, which was later replaced with a fume extractor.
 It was equipped with an OPVT wading snorkel, the TSh-2A-22 telescopic sight, TVN-1 infrared driver's periscope and IR headlight, a new R-113 radio, multi-stage engine air filter and radiator controls for improved engine performance, an electrical oil pump, a bilge pump, an automatic fire extinguisher and extra fuel tanks.

 The tank officially entered production in 1954 and service in 1955.
-It served as a basis for T-54AK command tank, with additional R-112 radio set (front line tanks were equipped with R-113 radio set), TNA-2 navigational device, ammunition load for the main gun decreased by 5 rounds and the AB-1-P/30 charging unit, which was produced in small numbers.
+It served as a basis for the T-54AK command tank, with an additional R-112 radio set (front line tanks were equipped with an R-113 radio set), TNA-2 navigational device, ammunition load for the main gun decreased by 5 rounds and the AB-1-P/30 charging unit, which was produced in small numbers.
 In October 1954 a T-54A tank, designated as T-54M (Ob'yekt 139) served as a testbed for new D-54T and D-54TS 100 mm smoothbore guns and "Raduga" and "Molniya" stabilization systems, which were later used in the T-62.
 These were not completely successful, so further T-55 development continued to use the D-10 series guns.
-It was fitted with V-54-6 engine developing 581 hp (433 kW).
+It was fitted with a V-54-6 engine developing 581 hp (433 kW).
 It never went into production.

 A new version, based on T-54A, designated T-54B (Ob'yekt 137G2), was designed in 1955.
 It was fitted with a new 100 mm D-10T2S tank gun with STP-2 "Tsyklon" 2-plane stabilizer.
 It entered production in 1957.
 During the last four months of production, the new tanks were equipped with an L-2 "Luna" infrared searchlight, a TPN-1-22-11 IR gunner's sight, and an OU-3 IR commander's searchlight.
 Modern APFSDS ammunition was developed, dramatically enhancing the penetrative performance of the gun to keep it competitive with NATO armour developments.
-T-54B served as the basis for T-54BK command tank, which had exactly the same additional equipment as the T-54AK command tank.
+T-54B served as the basis for the T-54BK command tank, which had the same additional equipment as the T-54AK command tank.